DJM0/grow-lamp/README.md

 Currently you can only specify an on and off time which will dim the LED in/out at these times.
 Eventually you will be able to specify your location (lon/lat) to which it will calculate the sunrise / sunset times automatically.

-Will link to a blog post shortly showing the actual setup / wiring.
+~~Will link to a blog post shortly showing the actual setup / wiring.~~

+Blog post explaining a bit more [here](http://davidmaitland.me/2014/05/simple-arduino-led-grow-lamp/).